-32. National advice states that a Head of Paid Service salary range should not be more than 20 times the FTE salary range of a Band 2 'Green Book' employee.
+- 33. National advice states that a Head of Paid Service salary range should not be more than 20 times the FTE salary range of a Band 2 'Green Book' employee.
 It is the Council's policy that the FTE salary range for the post of Chief Executive will not be greater than the nationally advised level.
 The Chief Executive's salary is significantly within this multiple.

-- 33. Notwithstanding the above, the value of the scale point in the Chief Executive's grade will be uprated by the pay awards notified from time to time by the Joint Negotiating Committee for Chief Executives of Local Authorities. - 34.
+Notwithstanding the above, the value of the scale point in the Chief Executive's grade will be uprated by the pay awards notified from time to time by the Joint Negotiating Committee for Chief Executives of Local Authorities. - 34.
 The Chief Executive also receives a relevant Returning Officer/Deputy Returning Officer fee in respect of District Council, County Council, Parliamentary and European Elections and for other national referenda or elections. - 35.
-The Joint Negotiating Committee for Chief Officers' pay announced on 24 August 2020 a 1 year pay agreement a further 2.75% was implemented in April 2020.
-No further update has been received for 2021; the Council will continue to have due regard to any further Joint Negotiating Committee for Chief Officers' pay agreement for 2021, as applicable.
+The Joint Negotiating Committee for Chief Executives and Chief Officers have been offered a full and final offer of 1.5% (covering the period 1 April 2021 - 31 March 2022), on which the staff sides of both groups have rejected.
+We await further announcements from them about next steps; the Council will continue to have due regard to any further Joint Negotiating Committee for Chief Officers' pay agreement(s) for 2021/22 and 2022/23, as applicable.